Who We Are and How We Support the Astronomy Community

-The Society strives to support our community through volunteer engagement on focused areas of concern.
-Our committees, working groups, and task forces have all had significant impact in areas from the Status of Women in Astronomy to Light Pollution, Radio Interference, and Space Debris.
-A full list of these groups is available here.
+The Society strives to support our community through volunteer engagement in focused areas of concern.
+Our committees, working groups, and task forces have all had significant impacts in areas from the status of women in astronomy (CSWA) to the protection of astronomy and the space environment (COMPASSE).
+A full list of these groups is available online.
 We are actively seeking new volunteers to help us achieve our mission.
 If you are interested, let our Secretary know.

-The Society has long sought to support the work our members do in education and outreach and continue a variety of programs in this area including the Astronomy Ambassadors program, which trains early-career astronomers in how to be better science communicators, and also through supporting the ComSciCon program, which seeks to train early-career astronomers in science journalism (and budding science journalists), and the astrobites blog (and through the founders of that effort, several other ‘bites’ sites).
+The Society has long sought to support the work our members do in education and outreach and continue a variety of programs in this area.
+The Society has long been a supporter of the ComSciCon program, which seeks to train early-career astronomers in science journalism (and budding science journalists), and the Astrobites blog (and through the founders of that effort, several other "bites" sites).